sandsandsandsandsandsand/yeast/README.md

 # How to install and use yeast.

-To use reast, clone this repo by doing:
+To use yeast, clone this repo by doing:

 `git clone https://github.com/sandsandsandsandsandsand/yeast`